teamheimonen/teamheimonen.github.io/gear/index.md

 agreed on building my trike.

-The building has already started, I have received a photo of the handlebar proto (which I'm not allowed to publish), new plans and developments are going on - these guys are marvellous, they are really enthusiastic about they work.
+The building has already started, I have received a photo of the handlebar proto (which I'm not allowed to publish), new plans and developments are going on - these guys are marvellous, they are really enthusiastic about their work.
 It is clear they really love what they do.

 Unfortunately, there's a production queue, so I have to wait until February to get my trike ready.